 "Sweetheart, what happened?"

-"Daddy knows someone that can fix this for us, but first he needs to go into the city, and then he'll bring your baby back.
+"Daddy knows someone that can fix this, but first he needs to go into the city.
+Then he'll bring your baby back.
 Ok?"

 The little girl's firm nod ended the matter, and John whisked Caroline up from the floor.
 He carried her to the children's sleeping area, and tucked blankets around her as she lay on the cot.
 Humming her favorite lullaby as she fell asleep, he kissed her forehead and whispered that he would see her the next day.